Sep

 Goal Seek in Microsoft Excel

-Continuing with our Excel Tutorials, in this article, I’ll take you through using Goal Seek in Microsoft Excel 2007.
+Continuing with our Excel Tutorials, in this article, I’ll take you through using Goal Seek in Microsoft Excel.
 The function is same as that of earlier versions of Excel as well as Excel 2010.
-The screenshots below are taken in 2007.

-Goal Seek is yet another What-If Analysis Tool that comes inbuilt in Excel.
-Unlike data tables, which allow to change one or more variables to find how the output varies, goal seek allows you to “set” the value of the output at a particular value and find out what value of the input variable achieves that output.
+Goal Seek is yet another What-If Analysis Tool that is extremely useful and forms an integral part of many Excel modelling exercises.
+Unlike data tables, which allow you to change one or more variables to find how the output varies, goal seek allows you to “set” the value of the output at a particular value and find out what value of the input variable achieves that output.
+If you’re scratching your head at this stage wondering what I just said, then read on, and it will get much clearer.

-For the sake of this tutorial, we’ll take a look at finding Net Present Value.
-In short, Net Present Value or NPV is used to figure out if a long term project is financially feasible or not.
-I won’t go much into a detailed explanation of NPV as the Wikipedia article covers that.
-Let’s get down to the tutorial directly.
+For the sake of this tutorial, we’ll take a look at finding the Net Present Value.
+NPV method is used to figure out if a long-term project is financially feasible or not.
+If you’re not familiar with NPV, I suggest going through this Wikipedia article on NPV.
+Go ahead.
+I’ll be here when you get back.

 Enter the formula for NPV in B8